 My primary areas of focus are:

-I am well acquainted with video games development intrigues and I do really enjoy coordination and management of cross-functional teams, building relationships with subject matter experts, getting to know the technical details and specifics as much as possible in order to provide better support, dealing with any potential issues and communicate clearly all important aspects with key stakeholders.
+I am well acquainted with video games development intrigues and I do really enjoy leadership of cross-functional teams, building relationships with subject matter experts, getting to know the technical details and specifics as much as possible in order to provide better support, dealt with any potential issues and communicate clearly all important aspects with key stakeholders.

 The origins I - Tabletop RPGs and collectible card games